How to Start Playing Magic: The Gathering on a Budget

 Final Tips for Budget MTG Players

-Magic is meant to be fun, flexible, and personal.
-You don’t need to spend like a pro to play like one.
+Magic is meant to be fun and flexible.
+You don't need to spend like a pro to play like one.